klaytn/kips/KIPs/kip-37.md

 ### Minting Extension

 The **minting extension** is OPTIONAL for KIP-37 smart contracts.
 This allows your contract to create and mint a new token.
+Here, 'create' means creating a new kind of token by assigning a new token ID, and 'mint' means issuing additional tokens that have already been created.

 The optional `KIP37Mintable` extension can be identified with the (KIP-13 Standard Interface Detection)[https://kips.klaytn.com/KIPs/kip-13].